polhenarejos/pico-hsm/README.md

 ```
 Note that `PICO_BOARD`, `USB_VID` and `USB_PID` are optional.
 If not provided, `pico` board and VID/PID `FEFF:FCFD` will be used.

+Additionally, you can pass the `VIDPID=value` parameter to build the firmware with a known VID/PID.
+The supported values are:

+- `NitroHSM`
+- `NitroFIDO2`
+- `NitroStart`
+- `NitroPro`
+- `Nitro3`
+- `Yubikey5`
+- `YubikeyNeo`
+- `YubiHSM`
+- `Gnuk`
+- `GnuPG`

-After `make` ends, the binary file `pico_hsm.uf2` will be generated.
-Put your pico board into loading mode, by pushing `BOOTSEL` button while pluging on, and copy the UF2 to the new fresh usb mass storage Pico device.
-Once copied, the pico mass storage will be disconnected automatically and the pico board will reset with the new firmware.
-A blinking led will indicate the device is ready to work.
+After running `make`, the binary file `pico_hsm.uf2` will be generated.
+To load this onto your Pico board:

+1. Put the Pico board into loading mode by holding the `BOOTSEL` button while plugging it in.
+2. Copy the `pico_hsm.uf2` file to the new USB mass storage device that appears.
+3. Once the file is copied, the Pico mass storage device will automatically disconnect, and the Pico board will reset with the new firmware.
+4. A blinking LED will indicate that the device is ready to work.

 ### Docker
 Independent from your Linux distribution or when using another OS that supports Docker, you could build a specific pico-hsm version in a Linux container.

 ```
 sudo docker build \